Progetto-ItaCa/ItaCa-25/sub-reg.md

 The registration deadline is **November 15**.
 Participation is free of charge, but registration is mandatory.

-Some funding is available to provide accommodation for speakers, with a preference for students and early career researchers.

 ## Submission of talk proposals